Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 When any issue arises in the league, the Main Staff will discuss the problem at length and come to a resolution.
 Once this resolution is met, it is final and will be implemented to fix the issue.

 #### 2.2.2.
 Reporting Issues
-If you notice an issue in the league or with a driver and would like to bring it up or discuss it, you can file a protest or message an admin via Facebook, iRacing, or through our TeamSpeak channel, and we will look into it.
+If you notice an issue in the league or with a driver and would like to bring it up or discuss it, you can file a protest or message an admin via Facebook, iRacing, or through our Discord server, and we will look into it.
 A meeting will be held with the Main Staff and yourself, as well as anyone else seeing the same issue, and a resolution will be made.

 ### 3. League Registration